-At a continuation hearing, the Board or special magistrate shall receive and consider the property appraiser's written remand review and additional relevant and credible evidence, if any, from the parties.
+2. A conclusion of law that the decision is being issued in order that any right the property appraiser's written remand review and additional relevant and credible evidence, if any, from the parties.
 See Rule 12D-9.029(9)(c), F.A.C.